Are Deep Speech Denoising Models Robust to Adversarial Noise?: Background

 \section{Background}

 We study the existence of \textit{adversarial perturbations} for DNS models.
 As background, we first review the standard behavior of DNS models and important characteristics of the models we study.
-We then formally state the definition of adversarial perturbations for DNS models, and finally review auditory masking, the standard perceptibility constraint for audio attacks \citep{schönherr2018adversarialattacksautomaticspeech, qin2019imperceptible}.
+We then formally state the definition of adversarial perturbations for DNS models, and review auditory masking, a perceptibility constraint for audio attacks \citep{schönherr2018adversarialattacksautomaticspeech, qin2019imperceptible}.